apioo/fusio/doc/overview.rst

 .. image:: _static/developer.png

-The developer app is designed to quickly setup an API programm where new developers can register and create/manage their apps.
+The developer app is designed to quickly setup an API program where new developers can register and create/manage their apps.
 The app is located at ``/developer/``.